impillar/AndroidReferences/LiteratureReview.md

 + Are these Ads Safe: Detecting Hidden Attacks through the Mobile App-Web Interfaces, NDSS 2016
 + Free for All!
 Assessing User Data Exposure to Advertising Libraries on Android, NDSS 2016 (tool: Pluto)
 + Following Devil’s Footprints: Cross-Platform Analysis of Potentially Harmful Libraries on Android and iOS, S&P 2016 (tool: PhaLib)
++ Reliable Third-Party Library Detection in Android and its Security Applications, CCS 2016

 ## Inter-Component Communication Analysis
 + Analyzing Inter-Application Communication in Android, MobiSys 2011 (tool: ComDroid)